hydrusnetwork/hydrus/docs/getting_started_installing.md

 *   Make a backup if you can!
 *   Go to your install directory.
 *   Delete all the files and folders except the 'db' dir and its contents.
-The 'db' dir is where all your stuff is.
+The 'db' dir is where all your stuff is, so don't delete it!
 *   Extract the new version of hydrus as you normally do.

+!!! note "Since v662"
+    Before v662, the install was messy, with 100+ folders and dlls in the base directory.
+A clean install there involves selecting a whole bunch of stuff other than the db dir and clearing it out.

+    Ever since v662, you should just have a couple executables and a 'db' and a 'lib' dir.
+A clean install with the new structure follows the same script, but since it is now so simple, the only thing you really need to delete is the 'lib' dir.

-After that, you'll have a 'clean' version of hydrus that is as if you had installed for the first time, with only the latest dlls, but still with your old db.
+After you have re-extracted, you'll have a 'clean' version of hydrus that is as if you had installed for the first time, with only the latest dlls, but still with your old db.
 If hydrus still will not boot, I recommend you roll back to your last working backup and let me, hydrus dev, know what your error is.

 *Note that source users do not have to worry about clean installs, although if they update their system python, they'll want to recreate their venv.
 Also, Windows Installer users basically get a clean install every time, so they shouldn't have to worry about this.*